Fujifilm X10 vs Panasonic GX8

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X10 and Panasonic Lumix DMC-GX8 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GX8 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X10 does not offer wifi capability.
+In contrast, the X10 does not provide wifi capability.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X10 and the Panasonic GX8?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.